 PLANNING FOR A POSSIBLE ENVIRONMENTAL STUDIES MAJOR OR CONCENTRATION

 Incoming students with an interest in Environmental Studies should consider taking ENVI 101: Nature and Society during their first year at Williams.
-This gateway course is required for the major and the concentration and provides an intellectual framework for critical, interdisciplinary environmental inquiry in the social sciences and humanities while surveying the most pressing environmental problems of our time.
-In the spring, many first-year students also take ENVI 102: Introduction to Environmental Science, which provides an overview of the global earth system: the geosphere, atmosphere, hydrosphere, and biosphere.
+This gateway course, offered in fall and spring, is required for the major and the concentration and provides an intellectual framework for critical, interdisciplinary environmental inquiry in the social sciences and humanities while surveying the most pressing environmental problems of our time.
+In the spring, many first-year students take ENVI 102: Introduction to Environmental Science, which provides an overview of the global earth system: the geosphere, atmosphere, hydrosphere, and biosphere.
 In this class, students are introduced to scientific methods from physics, chemistry, geology, and biology that are used to examine real-world case studies at global and local scales.

-While ENVI 101 or ENVI 102 are recommended starting points for the major, and are prerequisites for many other ENVI course offerings, please note that some of the course options for the major may have other courses as prerequisites that may not count toward the major or concentration.
-For example, ENVI/ECON 213 (Intro to Environmental and Natural Resource Economics) has a prerequisite of ECON 110 (Principles of Microeconomics).
-We strongly suggest that you do advance planning to avoid being blocked from taking a relevant course.
+ENVI 101 or ENVI 102 are recommended starting points for the major.
+While some other ENVI courses have no prerequisites, some require ENVI 101 and/or 102; on the other hand, some ENVI courses have prerequisites that do not count toward the major or concentration.
+For example, ENVI/ECON 213 (Introduction to Environmental and Natural Resource Economics) has a prerequisite of ECON 110 (Principles of Microeconomics).
+We strongly suggest that you do advance planning to ensure you can take all relevant courses.

 CREDIT FOR AP, IB, A-LEVELS AND OTHER PRE-WILLIAMS COURSES

-Students are not allowed to place out of ENVI 101.
-Students with a score of 5 on the AP Environmental Science exam may take a 200-level environmental science lab course (cross-listed with Environmental Studies) in lieu of ENVI 102.
+Students cannot place out of ENVI 101.
+Students with a score of 5 on the AP Environmental Science exam may take a 200-level environmental science lab course (carrying an ENVI prefix) in lieu of ENVI 102.
+If you hope to place out of ENVI 102, please email the Chair of Environmental Studies.

 ADVISING

-Students interested in the Environmental Studies major or concentration are encouraged to consult with members of the Environmental Studies Program, including the Chair of Environmental Studies ([email protected]).All incoming majors will be assigned a faculty advisor in the spring of their sophomore year.
+Students interested in the Environmental Studies major or concentration are encouraged to consult with members of the Environmental Studies Program, including the Chair of Environmental Studies, regularly as they plan their course of study.
+When students declare their major or concentration in the spring of their sophomore year, they will be assigned a faculty advisor in the program.

 PREPARATION FOR GRADUATE SCHOOL

 We advise students who are considering pursuing a Ph.D. to meet with members of the Environmental Studies program to plan for specialized training.
 Some graduate programs in Environmental Studies expect prior coursework in statistics, GIS, or advanced humanities, social science, or science courses.
-The selection of outside courses will depend on the field in which a student wants to specialize.
+The particular set of necessary courses will depend on the field in which a student wants to specialize.

 THE DEGREE WITH HONORS IN ENVIRONMENTAL STUDIES

 A student pursuing either the major or concentration in Environmental Studies can pursue an honors thesis, which is a year-long independent research project under the supervision of a faculty member, conducted over the fall semester (as ENVI 493), Winter Study (as ENVI 31), and spring semester (as ENVI 494) of the senior year.
 Given the breadth of environmental studies, a thesis may follow a variety of formats.
-In general, it is a good idea for the thesis to build upon prior coursework and/or prior research or internship experience, and many students conduct thesis research during the summer before senior year.
-Students completing an Environmental Studies thesis may count one semester of the thesis (ENVI 493 or 494) as their senior seminar.
-Interested students should talk to Environmental Studies faculty about project options at any time, but generally no later than January of the junior year.
+In general, it is a good idea for the thesis to build upon prior coursework and/or prior research or internship experience, and many students launch their thesis research during the summer before senior year.
+Students completing an Environmental Studies thesis may count one semester of the thesis (ENVI 493 or 494) as their senior seminar or an elective.
+Interested students may talk to Environmental Studies faculty about project ideas at any time, but should start planning by January of the junior year.
 See the Environmental Studies website or contact the Environmental Studies Chair for detailed instructions and application timeline.

 For more information, see our page on Honors Thesis Program and Guidelines.